DHIN Protects Its Data

 Oversight of DHIN’s subcontractors is an expectation of privacy and security management.
-DHIN’s subcontractors are held to the same standards for protection of patient data as DHIN.
+DHIN’s subcontractors are held to the same standards for protection of patient data as DHIN employees.
 Specialized agreements are put in place prior to DHIN granting access to data and are monitored and enforced by DHIN executive management.

 DHIN Information Systems User Oversight

-As outlined above, each Business Associate is required to sign a Data Use Agreement prior to accessing DHIN data.
-The agreement specifies user account management protocols, registration and de-registration and password management.
+As outlined above, each User is required to sign a Data Use Agreement prior to accessing DHIN data.
+The agreement and DHIN policies specify user account management protocols, registration and de-registration and password management.
 Again, these agreements are monitored and enforced by DHIN executive management.

 Business Continuity / Disaster Recovery